NeuroTechX/bci-workshop/INSTRUCTIONS.md

 Hubert Banville & Raymundo Cassani

-Thanks to the [MuSAE Lab](http://musaelab.ca/), [District 3](http://d3center.ca/) and [BCI Montréal](http://bcimontreal.org/).
+Thanks to the [MuSAE Lab](http://musaelab.ca/), [District 3](http://d3center.ca/) and [NeuroTechMTL](http://mtl.neurotechx.com/).
 Thanks also to Ana, Sydney, Rohit and William for initial feedback on the workshop.

 If you use code from this workshop please don't forget to follow the terms of the [MIT License](http://opensource.org/licenses/MIT).
 Also, please cite the following [paper](http://musaelab.ca/pdfs/C90A.pdf) if you use [MuLES](https://github.com/MuSAELab/MuLES) for academic purposes: